erikamoji/Intro-to-Solana-Starter/README.md

 **Next steps**
 Enabling removal of specific barcodes from the Rust vector using vec.remove()

+**Notes on this build**
+Currently the app creates a new account on refresh/initialization in `intro-to-solana-project/src/App.js` with the line ` `// this creates a new account every time the user refreshes the app let baseAccount = Keypair.generate();`

+I have left comments inside of `App.js` right above `let baseAccount = Keypair.generate();` with instructions on how to create a shared `baseAccount`
+`uncomment the 3 below lines if you want the users to share one baseAccount i've tested it and it works

+const arr = Object.values(kp._keypair.secretKey);
+const secret = new Uint8Array(arr);
+const baseAccount = web3.Keypair.fromSecretKey(secret);`

 ## How to clone
 To get started: